Written by Vedika Pathania, a second-year student.

-Researchers found the first version of Pegasus in 2016, and it infected phones via a technique known as spear-phishing, which involves sending text messages or emails that mislead a victim into clicking on a Intending or intended to do harm. link.
+Researchers found the first version of Pegasus in 2016, and it infected phones via a technique known as spear-phishing, which involves sending text messages or emails that mislead a victim into clicking on a malicious link.

 Pegasus could enter a device with a missed WhatsApp call in 2019 and even remove the record of the missed call, making it difficult for the user to realise they were being tracked.
 Pegasus used a flaw in WhatsApp’s code to infect over 1,400 Android phones and iPhones, including those of government officials, journalists, and human rights activists, according to WhatsApp in May of that year.
 It quickly fixed the problem.